-Deadline’s unique architecture removes the need for a centralized manager application by using File Sharing to manage the farm.
-As long as your server machine is running, Deadline® is running.
+Deadline®’s unique architecture removes the need for a centralized manager application by using a highly-scalable database and basic file sharing to manage the farm.
+As long as your Database and File Server is running, Deadline® is running.

 Intuitive User Interface:

-For job submission, Deadline® offers integrated submission dialogs for 3ds Max, After Effects, Blender, Cinema 4D, Composite, Fusion, Generation, Houdini, Lightwave, Maya, Modo, Nuke, RealFlow, Rhino, Softimage, and Vue, providing a comfortable native environment for cross-application tasks.
+For job submission, Deadline® offers integrated submission scripts for 3ds Max, After Effects, Blender, Cinema 4D, Composite, Fusion, Generation, Hiero, Houdini, Lightwave, Maya, Messiah, modo, Nuke, RealFlow, Rhino, Softimage, and Vue, providing a comfortable native environment for cross-application tasks.

 Deadline supports over 40 different rendering packages out of the box.
 See the Supported Software page in the Deadline documentation for more information.

 With its Python based plug-in API, studios can customize the out of the box plug-ins and scripts to suit their individual pipelines, or create custom plug-ins to support in-house applications.
 Event plug-ins can be created to trigger events like updating pipeline tools when jobs are submitted or finish rendering.
 Finally, job scripts can be created to perform operations when a job starts, when a job finishes, and before and after each task is rendered.

 Use numeric job priorities, machine groups and pools, and job-specific machine lists to explicitly control distribution of rendering resources among multiple departments.
 Limits allow you to handle both limited license plug-ins and render packages, while job dependencies and scheduling allow you to control when your jobs will begin rendering.

 Launch and configure an arbitrary number of Slaves on a single machine.
 Each Slave instance can be given a unique name, and can be assigned its own list of pools and groups, which allows Slaves to work on separate jobs.
 A single high performance machine can process multiple 3D, compositing, and simulation jobs simultaneously.